cyberark/conjur/design/authenticators_status_api.md

 - 501 Not Implemented
     - Con: Well, this is actually implemented.
 - 503 Service Unavailable
-    - Con: This doesn't really tell the story as the service that we're calling - The Authenticator health service - is actually available.
+    - Con: This doesn't really tell the story as the service that we're calling - The Authenticator status service - is actually available.
 - 502 Bad Gateway & 504 Gateway Timeout
     - Irrelevant as this is not a gateway.